josharnoldjosh/josharnoldjosh.github.io/_posts/2017-06-14-ai-explained-part1.markdown

 ![](https://i.imgur.com/Ku7NSM8.png)

-Notice once the algorithm has found a line of best fit, it can make a prediction give any acre size.
+Notice once the algorithm has found a line of best fit, it can make a prediction given any acre size.

+This is in essence how a machine learning algorithm learns to make predictions.
+Intuitively, it seems pretty simple right?

+Except there are a few caveats...

+### Machine Learning Challenges

+Although the previous example seemed simple, Machine learning faces the following challenges:

+* Dataset size
+* The dimension problem
+* Computational power